AI4WORK-Project/sliding-work-sharing/README.md

 ## How to apply the SWS to your own application scenario

-It allows running SWS with configurations that are not included in this repository.
-To apply SWS to your own application scenario, follow these steps:

-### 1. Create Custom `.fcl` file and `application.yml`
+To apply SWS to
+your own application scenario, you need to do the following:
+- define your own input parameters and decision rules in an `.fcl` file
+- create your custom `.yml` configuration file
+- download a runnable version of the software (or build it yourself)

-#### Create your custom `.fcl` file
+### Create your custom `.fcl` file

 - `fcl` (fuzzy control language) is used to define input parameters and decision rules.
-- suggestion would be to take one of the existing `.fcl` file as template and adjust "the input parameters" and " decision rules" to your scenario
+- our suggestion would be to take one of the existing `.fcl` file as template and adjust it to your scenario decision rules" to your scenario
 - existing `.fcl` files can be found at [src/main/resources/rules](src/main/resources/rules)

-#### Create your custom `application.yml` file
+### Create your custom `.yml` configuration file

 - suggestion would be to take an existing `application-{existing-configration}.yml` as template and adjust the `fclRulesFilePath` to your `.fcl` file and also the textual description of the sliding decision approaches so that